strangiato/blog-posts/tokenomics/README.md

 Those optimizations still matter as *enablers*: higher capacity can absorb additional use cases without new hardware, or let you scale down to fewer resources if demand is already met.
 Treat them as a way to either grow the tokens side or shrink the cost side, not as an automatic win on cost per token by themselves.

+## Tuning with vLLM and LLM-D

+Out of the box vLLM attempts to provide a balanced approach between total throughput and request latency, with minimal extra configuration.
+While this default configuration provides a great out of the box experience, additional tuning targeted at the specific use cases that vLLM instance is attempting to process can provide additional performance for the specific characters you wish to optimize.
+Generally, organizations seek to enable the maximum throughput while still maintaining a minimum latency that meets their SLOs.
+With careful tuning, you can achieve additional performance that can help to improve your overall cost per token.

+LLM-D also offers a number of performance tuning options that can positively impact cost per token.
+Capabilities like intelligent routing help to enable more opportunities to take advantage of KV Cache hits when you have multiple vLLM replicas, KV Cache offloading allows you to use CPU Memory to expand the KV Cache beyond what is able to be stored in vRAM, and Prefill/Decode Disaggregation can help to reduce bottlenecks in vLLM for larger scale deployments.

 ## The Impact of Model Choice

 The model you choose pulls on both sides of the formula.
 Larger models usually raise the cost side through more GPUs per replica.
 They may also change how many tokens you can serve per dollar on the tokens side through throughput and latency characteristics.

 A model such as [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) is significantly smaller than [Llama-3.3-70B-Instruct](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct).
 The 8B model can easily fit on a single H100, or a more budget GPU like an L40S, while the 70B model may require up to four H100s to serve a single instance.
 Choosing the smaller model when quality is "good enough" for the use case can cut hardware cost sharply, while also enabling higher total throughput and if that frees budget or capacity for more traffic, cost per token improves further.

 Quantization is another lever.
 An fp8 (8-bit floating point) version of the 70B model could be deployed on two H100s instead of four, reducing hardware required while aiming to preserve much of the model's quality.

-Quantized or smaller models may also sustain higher tokens per second, which only improves cost per token if you use that extra capacity or scale the deployment down.
+Quantized and smaller models can help to improve the cost per token by reducing the overall hardware required for a specific workload, or potentially improving the total throughput with the same hardware.

 ## Input Tokens, Cached Tokens, and Output Tokens